 Articles touching on extremism in national criminal codes are often broader than the definitions of extremism in special laws, creating additional legal uncertainty.
 In 2016, an article was added to the Criminal Code of the Kyrgyz Republic establishing liability for public favoring of terrorist or extremist activities, defined as public glorification or praise, including admiration or justification of terrorist or extremist activities.
+In the amendment to the law, which entered into force on January 1, 2019, this article was excluded.
 A similar provision exists in the Criminal Code of Tajikistan.22 Article 174 of the Criminal Code of the Republic of Kazakhstan, in addition to inciting social national, tribal, racial, class or religious discord, establishes liability for insulting national honor and dignity or religious feelings of citizens.
 None of the listed actions are mentioned in the anti-extremism legislation of these countries, but those prosecuted under these Articles are considered extremists, and can be subject to additional restrictions like having bank accounts frozen and inclusion in extremist lists and preventive databases.